Traveller's Guide For Bed Bugs

 However, what people don't properly do is filtering reviews to find the ones that explicitly mention "bed bugs".
 Follow some of the tips below to properly research hotels and filter reviews.

 A hotel may have bad ratings, because the paint was old, or food was bad ... but what we care about is to go through all those bad reviews & ratings and simply find the ones that say "bed bugs".
 This is quite simple if you have all the reviews on a single page.
 With all the reviews on a single page, modern web browsers support a "FIND" shorcut which allows you to easily find/highlight specific word on the page.
-To try this, press CTRL + F (Cmd + F on a mac) to activate the find feature, then type "bed bugs", and see how it works on this page.
-By using this feature on a page of hotel reviews, you will easily find the reviews that have the words "bed bugs", saving you time and allowing you to easily find out whether the hotel has had a bed bug problem in the past or not.
+To try this, look for the settings menu of your browser and activate the find feature, then type "bed bugs", and see how it works on this page.
+By using this feature on a page of hotel reviews, you will easily find the reviews that have the words "bed bugs", saving you time and allowing you to quickly find out whether the hotel has had a bed bug problem in the past or not.

 2) Luggage Protection